clubajax/react-state-store/README.md

 ## Installation

+	yarn add @clubajax/react-state-store

+	npm install @clubajax/react-state-store

 ## Description

 RSS differs from the [Flux Architecture](http://facebook.github.io/flux/).
 Flux dispatches to all registered callbacks, while RSS dispatches only to the relevant callbacks.

-It is sync and does not use or expect Promises.

-Immutability?
+RSS is essentially a pub/sub pattern.
+While this loses a few of the features of Flux, such as deterministic call order, it makes up for it in simplicity of setup, and a synchronistic system.
+RSS is essentially immutable, in that the internal state is not exposed to changes.

+Unlike Redux, it maintains a single state tree.
+There is no rewind of state, or undo, but because of this it is faster and uses much less memory.

 ## Usage